NethServer/nethgui/Documentation/ProgrammerGuide/ProgrammerGuide.rst

 We can check if OnOffService module is correct by writing a PHPUnit_ test case.
-Nethgui comes with a basic class to be extended to build module tests upon it: ModuleTestCase_.
+Nethgui comes with a basic class to be extended to build module tests upon it: Test_Tool_ModuleTestCase_.

 As we are testing a module of the hypothetical *GearUi* project , we put our test case class under ``Tests/Unit/GearUi/Module/`` directory;